 - Inbound links from authoritative and relevant external websites.

-- The title should be under 70 characters with no more than two long-tail keywords.
+- The title should be under 70 characters.

 - Each page title on your website should be unique.

 The meta description appears on a Google search results page under the Page Title.
 This description helps people decide to click on your result, as opposed to a result above or below you.

 - The length should be between 50 and 300 characters.

 - The copy should offer a valuable, compelling reason for why someone should visit the page.